 Through history we can assert that the Franco-German couple was not always a partnership of love with equal shared interests, but a coalition that served as a mean to a greater good.
 Whether the external threat during the Cold War or the urgency to reform the Eurozone, the Franco-German matrimony was always the motor of European integration.
 With Europe on top of both government’s political agendas and the latest developments in the EU, such as Brexit and the growing support for Eurosceptic parties, the moment has come to restart that motor again.

-Niklas Franke studies European Studies, at the Institut d’études européennes and the Free University of Brussels
+Niklas Franke is a student of the Institut d’études européennes and of ULB

 Brüssel, Alexander Mühlauer.
 “Euro-Reform: Altmaier dämpft Erwartungen.” sueddeutsche.de, January 23, 2018, sec. wirtschaft. http://www.sueddeutsche.de/wirtschaft/auf-schaeuble-kurs-euro-reform-altmaier-daempft-erwartungen-1.3838194.

 Chrisafis, Angelique.
 “Emmanuel Macron’s New Year’s Speech: ‘France Can’t Succeed without a Strong Europe.’” the Guardian, December 31, 2017. http://www.theguardian.com/world/2017/dec/31/macrons-new-years-speech-france-cant-succeed-without-a-strong-europe.

 Delori, Mathias.
 “La genèse de la coopération franco-allemande au début des années 1960: L’apport de l’analyse des politiques publiques.”
 Revue française de science politique 56, no. 3 (2006): 409. https://doi.org/10.3917/rfsp.563.0409.